 - Research: Review the senator or representative's website to learn more about their background interests-you may have a common personal connection!
-Reach out to Y-USA's Government Relations and Policy Office to learn more about the member and where the member stands on our federal legislative priorities.
-Learn more about Y-USA's Legislative Priorities. - Delegate: Assign roles to each member of the group.
+For federal officials, reach out to Y-USA's Government Relations and Policy Office to learn more about the Member and where the Member stands on our federal legislative priorities.
+Learn more about Y-USA's 2024 Advocacy Agenda. - Delegate: Assign roles to each member of the group.
 One person should be the lead facilitator/greeter, while others should tell a compelling story, share specific data or examples and ask for support, if appropriate.
 Designate a member of the group to take notes during the visit for future reference.

 Create informational packets.
-The packets should include your community benefit fact sheet (your state CB fact sheet as well), annual report, press release, program/schedule of visit and brochure about programs and initiatives.
+The packets should include your community benefit fact sheet (your state community benefit fact sheet as well), annual report, press release, program/schedule of visit and brochure about programs and initiatives.
 You may also want to include copies of any articles, youth essays, parent letters, awards or other documents that highlight your Y's programs or community impact.